 Losing Sleep?
-You Could Be Losing Brain Cells Too!
+You Could Be Losing Brain Cells Too

-New research from Penn Medicine warns that chronic lack of sleep may be much more serious than we realize, leading to an irreversible loss of brain cells.
+Chronic lack of sleep may be much more serious than we realize, leading to an irreversible loss of brain cells.

 It is commonly thought that chronically sleep-deprived individuals, such as 3rd shift workers, could simply catch up on lost sleep, repaying one’s “sleep debt” without much long-term consequence.

 Using a mouse model, the sleep researchers mimicked a typical shift worker’s sleep pattern, carefully examining the periods following normal rest, short wakefulness, and extended wakefulness.